davedoesdev/node-jsjws/README.md

 **Return:**

-`{Boolean}` Whether the signature was verified successfully using the public key.
+`{Boolean}` `true` if the signature was verified successfully using the public key.
+If the signature failed to verify then an exception is thrown.

 <sub>Go: [TOC](#tableofcontents) | [JWS.prototype](#toc_jwsprototype)</sub>